 A current valid Passport with at least 6-month validity: The scanned copy of your passport must be in PNG, JPG or JPEG format.

-A Credit/Debit card or PayPal account for payment: The payment must be made online.
+A Credit/Debit card for payment: The payment must be made online.

 It will depend on the processing time you choose.
 We have available three options:

 Standard Processing Time: This is the cheapest option, but you will wait more: 1 Business day still is fast.
 The total cost is USD 20.00